lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ### Uniform Case

-This is valid if all items have the same size and header.
+This is valid if every item has the same size and header.

 ```
 *-----------------------------------------------------------*-----------------------------------------*